CodeYourFuture/curriculum/content/js1/blocks/framework/index.md

     1='Use the Teach Tech Together guide to construct your objectives'
 +++

-To implement a function like `getOrdinalNumber` we can try specifying a single case:
+To help us think about the requirements of `getOrdinalNumber`, let's consider one case:

 ### Case 1 💼